LeonardoBai12/LB-Tasks/README.md

 # LB Tasks

-LB Tasks is an Android application to save tasks that you have to do.
+LB Tasks is a task management app created as the final project for the Android Development course at PUC PR's Mobile Development postgraduate program.

 ## Description